 Dear readers!
-We present to your attention the first issue of the LOGISTICS journal in 2025.
+We present to your attention the third issue of the LOGISTICS journal.
 First of all, we would like to draw readers' attention to our new partner R1 Development, a development company that creates a new generation environment and specializes in the construction of industrial, logistics, commercial and residential real estate.
 One of the projects of R1 Development is the Druzhba industrial park network.

 GTE logistics successfully transported a universal milling machine measuring 540 x 417 x 415cm and weighing 32 tons from Germany to our client's warehouse in St. Petersburg.
 The day before the scheduled start of transportation, it was discovered that a construction site had been set up for bridge reconstruction along our intended route through Germany potentially threatening our haulage project.
 Our oversize cargo would possibly be blocked due to its size.